DJOLA0/finalCapstone/README.md

 ## Instructions for the code
 >>The user should be allowed to choose which calculation they want to do.
->If the user selects 'investment', they should choose the
+>If the user selects 'investment', the user should be asked to input:
+>>1.
+The amount of money that they are depositing
+>>2.
+The interest rate (as a percentage).
+Only the number should be entere not the sign(%)
+>>3.
+The number of years they plan on investing.

 >>"simple" or "compound" method.
 >>If